puppetlabs/puppetlabs-satellite_pe_tools/README.md

 1. Classify Puppet Enterprise masters

-   Add the `pe_satellite` class to the PE Master node group in the Puppet Enterprise Console.
+   Add the `satellite_pe_tools` class to the PE Master node group in the Puppet Enterprise Console.
 For details on adding classes to node groups, see the [Puppet Enterprise documentation](#https://docs.puppetlabs.com/pe/latest/console_classes_groups.html#adding-classes-to-a-node-group).

 2. Set PE Master facts terminus